 One of the High Holy Days traditions at Temple Shalom is our annual Food Drive.
 Just as last year, our beneficiaries will be the North Texas Food Bank (NTFB), and Jewish Family Service (JFS) Food Pantry, serving our community here in North Dallas and the Vickery Meadow area.
 Supporting these agencies represents our commitment to serving the hungry among us, both throughout North Texas and right here in our neighborhood.
 We have two ways for our congregants to participate – a virtual drive, and a canned food drive.

 - Please consider a financial donation equal to the amount of money you would spend on food to feed your family for a typical day.
 Our goal is to raise $3,000 in this year’s High Holy Days Food Drive to provide 12,000 meals to hungry families in our area.
 Click here to donate to our virtual food drive.
-Our virtual drive ends October 12.
+Half of the funds raised will benefit Jewish Family Service.
+Our virtual drive ends October 31.

 Did you know:

 - Every $1 = 3 meals.
 94 cents of every dollar donated goes directly to programs fighting hunger, with only 6 cents going towards administrative/fundraising expenses.

 - In the state of Texas, more than 800,000 people in NTFB’s 13-county area are food insecure – that’s 1 in every 6 people.

 - One in every 4 children in North Texas is food insecure (more than 300,000 children).

 - Only 9% of the individuals that we serve are homeless.
 It is not just the unemployed which we all hear about, but the under-employed; 95% of households served by the NTFB have an annual household income of $30,000 or less.